 Nestled in the heart of the Santa Ynez Valley appellation, this region shares vineyard space with horse ranches.
 Anchored by the town of Santa Ynez to the southeast which itself includes tasting opportunities, many of the wineries in this region are set on their estate properties.
 Peaceful and rolling vistas of ranches and farms mingle with vineyards and tasting rooms along the country roads.
 Grab a picnic lunch at one of the local delis, as many of the tasting rooms in the Santa Ynez area feature gardens and picnic areas where you can taste at a leisurely, ranch-style pace.

 You may think you’ve landed in Denmark when you arrive in Solvang, and that is no coincidence.
 Known as the “Danish Capital of America”, Solvang is celebrating its 100th Anniversary.
 The quaint village is full of shops, parks, hotels, bakeries, restaurants and – tasting rooms!
 A great town to park the car and stroll, make sure to bring your camera, as this is truly a unique town.
 You’ll find the tasting rooms of Solvang tucked into interesting and uniquely Danish buildings, and make sure to try an aebleskiver as a wine and food pairing while you’re here!

-Heading west on either Hwy 246 or Santa Rosa Road, you’ll pass some of the most extreme cool-climate vineyards in the area, and you may recognize many from the film Sideways.
+Heading west on either Hwy 246 or Santa Rosa Road, you’ll pass some of the most extreme cool-climate vineyards in the area.
 This is home to primarily Pinot Noir and Chardonnay, although you will find other interesting cool-climate wines also being featured at tasting rooms.
-A popular roundtrip driving route is to head west on Santa Rosa Road from the 101 to Lompoc, then come back east back to Buellton on Highway 246.
+A popular driving route is to head west on Santa Rosa Road from the 101 to Lompoc, then come back east back to Buellton on Highway 246.